-- 27.20 'Night-time' is a period of at least seven hours that includes the period from midnight to 5am.
-A night worker is someone who is classed as working for at least three hours daily during night-time hours as a 'normal course'.
-Employers should ensure that the 'normal hours' of their night workers do not exceed an average of eight hours over a 17-week period. - 27.21 'Normal hours' are those which are regularly worked and/or fixed by contract of employment.
-The calculation is not affected by absence from work, as a worker's normal hours of work would remain the same regardless of the 'actual' hours worked.
+- 27.20 Night-time is a period of at least seven hours which includes the period from midnight to 5 am.
+A night worker is someone who is classed as working for at least three hours daily during night-time hours as a "normal course."
+Employers should ensure that the "normal hours" of their night workers does not exceed an average of eight hours over a 17 week period. - 27.21 "Normal hours" are those which are regularly worked and/or fixed by contract of employment.
+The calculation is not affected by absence from work, as a worker's normal hours of work would remain the same regardless of the "actual" hours worked.
 Time worked as overtime is not normal work unless an employee's contract fixes a minimum number of hours.